symphoniacloud/lambda-monitoring/lambda-logging/README.md

-# lambda-slf4j
+# lambda-logging

 Better logging for Java / JVM [AWS Lambdas](https://aws.amazon.com/lambda/).

-`lambda-slf4j` brings the flexibility of SLF4J and performance of Logback to AWS Lambdas, while retaining the ability to use the `%X{AWSRequestId}` pattern in log output.
+`lambda-logging` brings the flexibility of SLF4J and performance of Logback to AWS Lambdas, while retaining the ability to use the `%X{AWSRequestId}` pattern in log output.

 Thanks to SLF4J, it allows Lambda projects to easily replace the myriad of other logging frameworks used throughout